-Second, this Court should grant certiorari in order to address not only the basic disrespect afforded the states' administration of their criminal justice systems inherent in the decision of the Fifth Circuit, but also the unwarranted disparity created between defendants convicted in state versus federal courts.
+Second, this Court should reverse the decision below to address not only the basic disrespect afforded the states' administration of their criminal justice systems inherent in the Fifth Circuit rule, but also the unwarranted disparity created between defendants convicted in state versus federal courts.
 When a federal immigration court interferes with the administration of state criminal justice systems in this fashion, it upsets the appropriate balance between state and federal interests.
-Because states play a primary role in defining and enforcing their criminal laws, and state prosecutors bring the vast majority of criminal prosecutions in United States, encroaching upon prosecutors' charging decisions while leaving similar decisions of federal prosecutors undisturbed not only demonstrates disrespect for state actors, but has far reaching implications for the criminal justice system.
-Indeed, in practice, federal prosecutors virtually always exercise their discretion to decline a recidivist drug charge under 21 U.S.C. § 851-in 2007, only 3 defendants were convicted under this provision.
+Because states play a primary role in defining and enforcing their criminal laws, and state prosecutors bring the vast majority of criminal prosecutions in the United States, encroaching upon state prosecutors' charging decisions while potentially leaving similar decisions federal prosecutors undisturbed not demonstrates disrespect for state actors, but has farreaching implications for the criminal justice system.
+Indeed, in practice, federal prosecutors virtually always exercise their discretion to decline to bring a recidivist drug charge under 21 U.S.C. §§ 844 & 851-in 2007, only three reported felony convictions included a record of a filed section 851 information.
 Allowing an immigration court to disregard completely a state prosecutor's decision similarly to decline a recidivist charge would create a vast and very real disparity in the treatment of state and federal offenders.

-Finally, this Court should grant certiorari because the scheme set forth by the Fifth Circuit creates the risk that a defendant's Sixth Amendment right to a jury trial may be violated depending upon where removal proceedings are initiated.
+Finally, this Court should reverse the decision below because the scheme set forth by the Fifth Circuit creates the risk that a defendant's Sixth Amendment right to a jury trial may be violated, depending upon where removal proceedings are initiated.

-Given the importance of these issues to the fairness and equity of the criminal justice system and the uncertainty that the circuit split engenders for that system, amicus urges this Court to grant certiorari in this case.
+Given the importance of these issues to the fairness and equity of the criminal justice system and the uncertainty that the Fifth Circuit's decision engenders for that system, amicus urges this Court to reverse the decision below.